 Working as a Nigerian Immigration Officer would expose you to many international practices.
-For this reason and for the fact that there are many unemployed youths in Nigeria, the Nigeria Immigration Service job is sought by many.
+For this reason and for the fact that there are many unemployed youths in Nigeria, this service is sought by many.

 It is your duty to either reject or accept migrants, and that is when you will need the above qualities.
-In this post, everything you need to know about the Nigeria Immigration Service has been discussed.
-So read on to get the full information you need.
+In this post, everything you need to know.

 Every job in Nigeria is very competitive.
 So stand a chance for any one, you must apply meeting the said requirements.

-Candidates who have the interest to join the Nigeria Immigration can submit their application online.
+Candidates who are interested should submit their application online.

 - Navigate to the job advert page